hishamk/yaduino/readme.md

     battery management circuit, boost circuit and load sharing circuit.

- 5. Should have a provision for plugging in an ESP-8266 ESP-01 module to add WiFi access.
+ 5. Should have a provision for plugging in an ESP-8266 ESP-01 module to add WiFi access (a little bit of 32-bit goodness at play here).

  6. Should have at least one optional IC, such as a demux, with some blinkenlights for good measure.
 This may be disabled using a solder jumper.

  7. Should have some input facility, such as a rotary encoder/button.

  8. Should look good without a case as well as with a case.

  9. Silkscreen should be informative and cool, because why not.

 ### Fixed Issues